Ethernet

 Please replace the example MAC address 16:55:61:43:11:22 to the MAC address that you needed.

-systemd-networkd vs NetworkManager
+Systemd-Networkd vs NetworkManager

 A Linux system with both systemd-networkd and NetworkManager installed would have two different network management services.
 NetworkManager is a more widely used and user-friendly service for managing network connections.
 On the other hand, systemd-networkd is a system daemon that manages network connections in the background and is typically used in headless servers or devices without a graphical user interface.